- Home

 Sue Francis

-Having retired recently from a long career as a secondary school teacher, I wanted to maintain my links with the state education system.
-I was therefore delighted when the opportunity arose to become a governor at CPS where my son (now a teacher himself) was a pupil some years ago.
-I am enjoying seeing how the school is growing and developing and am pleased to be able to contribute in some way to this process.
+Having retired recently from a long career as a secondary school teacher, Sue wanted to maintain her links with the state education system.
+She was therefore delighted when the opportunity arose to become a governor at CPS where her son (now a teacher himself) was a student some years ago.
+Sue is enjoying seeing how the school is growing and developing, and is pleased to be able to contribute in some way to this process.

 Kevan John